 We went through all the rigamarole of “So you want to put your child in private school…” and came out more gung-ho than ever on sticking with homeschool.

-We went on a school hunt after we had spoken with a pediatrician who recommended we consider private schooling for our oldest who is, how do I put this, an advanced learner of sorts.
+We went on a private school hunt after we had spoken with a pediatrician who recommended we consider private schooling for our oldest who is, how do I put this, an advanced learner of sorts.

 It was nice to have a doctor point out that our child could go far in a private school setting, even getting scholarships.

-(I have learned that “scholarships” is an idol word trigger for me and many other parents out there.
+I have also learned that “scholarships” is an idol word trigger for me and many other parents out there.